 There’s nothing worse than trying to come up with lunch on those days when daycare is going crazy.
 You lost Suzie’s shoe and Bobby won’t quit pulling hair.
 These 5 minute daycare lunches are going to save your bacon!
 Running a home daycare is not easy, but check out tons of articles on the blog that are going to make it easier for you.

 I’ve done family childcare for 26 years, and I have come up with some hail marys in all departments.
 Lunch is no different.
 We all have days when we need 5 minute daycare lunches!
-So what do you need to meet CACFP requirements?
-Some protein, some grains, a fruit, a vegetable, and some milk.
+So what do you need to meet CACFP requirements:

 - If you’re wondering about the child and adult care food program for daycare providers, check this out.